invaders-xx/filament-kanban-board/README.md

 For each status we define, we must return an array with at least 2 keys: id and title.

-Now, for records() we may define a list of Sales Orders that come from an Eloquent model in our project.
+Now, for records() we may define a list of Sales Orders that come from an Eloquent model in your project.

-Please note that each item has to have an id, title (add more information if you wish to override the record's content view and add some more stuff) and status

 ```php
 public function records() : Collection